Posts

 💻 NIC (Network Interface Card)

 💻 NIC (Network Interface Card) 🧠 Definition: A Network Interface Card (NIC) is a hardware component that allows a computer or device to connect to a network (wired or wireless) and communicate with other devices. 🔹 Key Points (5 Simple Points) Network Connection Device: NIC acts as the interface between a computer and a network , enabling data transmission and reception.
 Unique MAC Address: Every NIC has a unique MAC address burned into it — used for device identification at the Data Link Layer (Layer 2) of the OSI model.
 Types of NICs: Wired NICs → use Ethernet cables (RJ-45 port).
 Wireless NICs → use Wi-Fi (radio signals).
 Functions: Converts parallel data (inside PC) into serial data (on the network) and handles framing, addressing, and error detection .
-Placement: Can be built into the motherboard or installed as an expansion card (PCI/USB). ⚙️ Technical Summary Feature Description Full Form Network Interface Card OSI Layer...
+Placement: Can be built into the motherboard or installed as an expansion card (PCI/USB).
+Test if NIC is working ping 127.0.0.1 loopback IP of the NIC ⚙️ Technical Summ...